-The seventh annual Brody’s BUDDY™ Ride will take place on August 15, 2015.
+The eighth annual Brody’s BUDDY™ Ride will take place on August 20, 2016.

 It has been established in honor of Brody Majka Savicki, as well as other children and adults who have Down syndrome.
 It is held on the third Saturday of August.